Table of Contents

-Dharma Parakrama Bahu himself came to Colombo to meet the governor who pressed the king for permission to erect a fortress in Colombo against the Muslims.
+Dharma Parakrama Bahu himself came to Colombo to meet the governor, who pressed the king for permission to erect a fortress in Colombo against the Muslims.
 The king promised to grant it after consulting his council.
-Muslims of Sri Lanka were enjoying the monopoly over the cinnamon, ivory, gemstone trade during this period.
+Muslims of Sri Lanka were enjoying a monopoly over the cinnamon, ivory, and gemstone trade during this period.

 Discovery of the hidden bunkers in the recent time

 According to the archaeologists it had been either a prison cell or an armoury.
 Material which used to build the bunker is coral, lime, clay with a plaster-like most of the other bunkers in the fort.
-Bunker had been divided into 2 chambers.
+The bunker had been divided into 2 chambers.
 There are 14 such chambers recorded in the fort so far and all of them were renovated during the British rule in Sri Lanka.
-Archaeologists are doing further excavation in hoping to unearth the bunkers.
+Archaeologists are doing further excavation in hopes to unearth the bunkers.

 Hotels in Galle Sri Lanka

-The travel industry in Galle has been under a rapid change and, especially the Galle fort where spree of new accommodation facilities came into being.
-You might not find a huge hotel here with large swimming pool, golf ground, gymnasium etc because all these cannot be put into the building available in the fort.
+The travel industry in Galle has been under rapid change, especially the Galle fort where a spree of new accommodation facilities came into being.
+You might not find a huge hotel here with a large swimming pool, golf ground, gymnasium etc because all these cannot be put into the building available in the fort.
 Neither new buildings can be built here and existing structures can be changed as it is a UNESCO world heritage site.
-But most of all you are well on way to enjoy old-world charm like nowhere else on the island.
+But most of all you are well on your way to enjoying old-world charm like nowhere else on the island.

-A large number of hotels and other accommodation facilities can be found outside the Galle Fort and they are available at varying prices with varying facilities.
-Many large Beach hotels are located in Galle, Unawatuna, Ahangama.
-A large number of small properties are also dotted along the coastal belt from Galle to southern direction as well as towards northern Sri Lanka.
+A large number of hotels and other accommodation facilities can be found outside the Galle Fort and they are available at varying prices with varying facilities, many large beach hotels are located in Galle, Unawatuna, Ahangama.
+A large number of small properties are also dotted along the coastal belt from Galle to the southern direction as well as towards northern Sri Lanka.

 Where to sleep outside of Galle Fort